lmmentel/panthera/docs/source/tutorials.rst

 Harmonic and Anharmonic Thermochemistry
 ---------------------------------------

-This tutorial explains step by step how to use the panther_ package to calculate the thermodynamic functions of molecules and solids making use of the standard harmonic vibrational analysis and anharmonic vibrations in the independent mode approximation as explained in detail in references
+This tutorial explains step by step how to use the panthera_ package to calculate the thermodynamic functions of molecules and solids making use of the standard harmonic vibrational analysis and anharmonic vibrations in the independent mode approximation as explained in detail in references